 How Much Risk Are You Taking On?

-How much risk are you will you willing to accept?
+How much risk are you willing to accept?

 This is one of the most critical questions that every aviation service provider needs to answer.
 The answer will influence every single risk management activity in the operator's aviation safety management system (SMS).